Industrial-Shields/Projecte-CodeSys/README.md

 ```

 # "Most recent" method
-It consists on a library that calls at the functions on `~/test/` to get and set values on the GPIOs.
-With this, it can bridge the gap and work with v4 RPIPLCs.
+It consists on a library that calls at the functions on `~/test/RPIPLC_V*/` to get and set values on the GPIOs.
+With this, it can work with v4 RPIPLCs.

 This library uses a lot of concatenations, therefore it's slow and not recommended for serious usage.

+- [ ] An update for this version is currently being worked on to enhance library speed.

 ## Usage
 ### Declaring GPIOs